wen-ethan/serial-vga-display/README.md

   invariant, the five protocol decisions and the reasoning behind each, and why the cell address is a running counter rather than a multiply.
-- [docs/verification.md](docs/verification.md): how each module is tested, what the tests cover, waveform captures, and what is deliberately not covered.
+- [docs/verification.md](docs/verification.md): how each module is tested, what the tests cover, waveform captures, the malformed-input cases run on hardware, and what is deliberately not covered.

 ## Build

-    make TOP=UART_Loopback_Top          # synthesize, place and route, pack make TOP=UART_Loopback_Top prog     # flash the board over USB make TOP=UART_Loopback_Top timing   # icetime timing report make font                           # regenerate rtl/Font_ROM.v
+    make TOP=Serial_Display_Top          # synthesize, place and route, pack make TOP=Serial_Display_Top prog     # flash the board over USB make TOP=Serial_Display_Top timing   # icetime timing report make font                            # regenerate rtl/Font_ROM.v
     make clean                           # remove build/

-`TOP` picks which design to build (`UART_Loopback_Top`, `VGA_Test_Patterns_Top` or `Static_Display_Top`) and each one names its own file list in the Makefile.
+`Serial_Display_Top` is the real design. `TOP` also takes the three bring-up designs (`UART_Loopback_Top`, still the Makefile default, `VGA_Test_Patterns_Top` and `Static_Display_Top`) and each one names its own file list in the Makefile.
 Nothing is globbed; yosys only sees the files it is handed, so every module a design instantiates has to be listed there.

 Generated files all land in `build/`, which is gitignored.